 Explore Your Home State

 I think we’re all a little guilty of taking what we have in our “backyard” for granted.
 My little bubble in Florida has me experiencing theme parks and beaches pretty often, but I’m excited to see more of Florida, and to educate myself on it’s history and stories.
-On my immediate list is Rosemary Beach, the Everglades, and Naples.
+On my immediate list is Rosemary Beach, the Everglades, and St. Petersburg.
+Now, we have plans to visit St. Pete at the end of this month!

 What’s in your home state that you haven’t experienced?
 Take a weekend trip to explore the culture, diversity, and beauty of your own “backyard”.